YannGarcia/repo/dev/g++/projects/embedded/logger/README.md

 ##Building with logger
 When building your project, you need to add the framework logger directory in your build path:

 ```
 -I <path-to-Logger-dir>
 ```

 You also need to link against liblogger.so:

 ```
 -L <path-to-SimpleLogger-dir> -llogger
 ```

+##Make options
+The make options are:
+  - help         : This menu.
+  - clean        : Erase objects, binaries and temporary files.
+  - debug        : Build a debug version.
+  - compile      : Build the application in release mode.
+  - recompile    : Rebuild the application in release mode.
+  - rel          : Clean and rebuild the application in release mode.
+  - test         : Build the test application.
+  - test_d       : Build the test application in debug mod.
+  - run          : Build and execute the test application.
+  - run_d        : Build and execute the test application in debug mode.
+  - run_v        : Build and execute the test application in debug mode, using Valgrind.
+  - dist         : Build a compressed archive of the applicatione.
+  - install      : Install binaries, libraries and configuration files into final directory $(PATH_INSTALL)xxx.
+  - install-devel: Same as 'install' plus include files.
+  - depend       : Build the file dependencies for $(MAKE).
+  - gendoc       : Build the Doxygen documantation.